msegzda/homebridge-nordpool-baltics/README.md

 ![NPM Downloads](https://img.shields.io/npm/dw/homebridge-nordpool-baltics)
 ![NPM License](https://img.shields.io/npm/l/homebridge-nordpool-baltics)

-This plugin allows you to automate electricity-intensive appliances and devices based on Nordpool's price levels.
-These can include:

-- Water heaters (a.k.a boilers)
-- Heating systems (such as radiators)
+If your electricity is billed based on hourly rates through a smart meter, this plugin enables you to automate power-intensive appliances in accordance with Nordpool's pricing levels.
+For example, this could apply to:

 - Car charging
+- House heating or cooling devices
-- Power-walls (to balance electricity costs)
+- Power-wall (to balance electricity costs)
+- Washer-dryer
+- Water heater (a.k.a boiler)

-Currently, this plugin supports the following Nordpool areas:
+Currently, this plugin supports the following Nordpool electricity market areas:

 - Lithuania
 - Latvia